Alban Arthuan: The Celtic Origin of Christmas

 Carols viewed as overly pagan origins reflected the agricultural cycle of the year by celebrating the change in seasons.
 Over time these folk melodies were adopted to celebrate the birth of Christ.

-The music for our present Christmas carols originated with the Celts; for example
+The music for our present Christmas carols originated with the Celts.

 - God Rest Ye Merry Gentlemen